KennethWussmann/panthora/docs/usage/label-printing.md

 # Label Printing

-Tory facilitates the creation of custom labels, equipped with QR codes, for physical items to seamlessly integrate them into the digital inventory.
+Panthora facilitates the creation of custom labels, equipped with QR codes, for physical items to seamlessly integrate them into the digital inventory.

 ## Label Templates